 Besides individual specifications and component interoperability, the ability to integrate components into a compact OCT module – including PDR, delay line, coupler, polarization controllers and collimator, for example – is fundamental.
 Minimizing secondary assembly stages, especially making fiber optic splices, will maximize device performance.

 Designing and engineering new components technology and our capability to provide integrated modules, subsystems and systems, adds value and enables our customers to focus on idea generation, safe in the knowledge that the photonics engineering and manufacture is being taken care of by the experts – providing real value through cost, time and risk reduction.

-A more in depth discussion of the factors to consider in OCT system DFMA can be viewed in the webinar recording OCT Systems Start to Finish.
-Details of the components described above can be accessed on the OCT Components and Subsytems page.
-Further information regarding the capabilities of G&H Group specialist medical device manufacturing company ITL can be found on their site.
+A more in depth discussion of the factors to consider in OCT system DFMA can be viewed in the webinar recording OCT systems start to finish.